Geological Survey Program

 Missouri Traprock – Ash-flow Tuff, Basalt, Diabase, Rhyodacite, Rhyolite, Trachyte and Tuff

-Figure 1: Left: Representative traprock specimen from abandoned quarry near Annapolis, Iron County.
+Figure 1: Left: Representative traprock specimen from abandoned quarry near Annapolis, Iron County, Mo.
 Right: Polarized microscopic view (magnified 25X) of trap rock specimen from southern Iron County.
 Note the small interlocking crystals of quartz and feldspar (gray and white colors).

 Commodity: Traprock is a term used by stone producers for any dark colored, fine-medium-grained durable aggregate.
 An aggregate is defined as a mass or body of rock particles, mineral grains or a mixture of both.
 Geologists consider traprock to be any dark-colored, fine-grained, nongranitic, hypabyssal or extrusive igneous rock, such as basalt, peridotite, diabase or fine-grained gabbro.

 Missouri traprock consists of crystals (phenocrysts) of feldspar and quartz that are set in a dark color groundmass that is black, dark gray, maroon, dark brown or dark purple (Figure 1).
 The individual minerals of the groundmass are so small that they can only be viewed with an optical microscope.
 It is these tiny interlocking grains of quartz and feldspar that give traprocks their characteristic hardness (resistance to being scratch) and durability (resistance to abrasion and wear).